101 Fun Office Games and Activities That Make Work Awesome

 So how can your company start injecting more fun into each day?

-I asked some awesome companies to share their fun office activities and office games (I also shared our favorites below) – basically, how they get people away from their desks for a bit and interacting with each other.
+I asked some awesome companies to share their fun office activities and office games to play at work (I also shared our favorites below) – basically, how they get people away from their desks for a bit and interacting with each other.

 There are some really cool ideas & fun games in office on Fridays to play here (101 in total) that you can steal and use to have fun at work.
 Enjoy!

 When I reached out to Manisha Priyadarshan at Sparks, who specializes in live marketing experiences, I was blown away at all the fun things they do at their office.